myhvuong/Burkina-Faso-Poverty-Governance/README.md

 ### Creating Household Identifiers

 * I created the `create_household_variable` function to generate a unique household identifier by concatenating `grappe`, `menage`, and `vague`, which are geographical identifiers at different administrative levels.
 This enables seamless merging with cleaned health and education tables for constructing the final household MPI metrics.
-The function is designed for generalizability and was also used in cleaning other poverty metrics (not shown in this repo).
+The function is designed for scalability and generalizability and was also used in cleaning other poverty metrics (not shown in this repo).

 ### Handling Missing Values (NAs)